-As at 31 December 2018, management's estimates for IBNR represented 36.8 per cent of total net loss reserves (31 December 2017 - 47.1 per cent).
-The estimate relates to catastrophe events during recent years, in addition to potential claims on non-elemental risks where timing delays in insured or cedant reporting may mean losses could have occurred of which the Company was not made aware by the balance sheet date.
+As at 31 December 2019, management's estimates for IBNR represented 23.2% of total net loss reserves (31 December 2018 - 36.8%).
+The majority of the estimate relates to catastrophe events from 2017-2019, in addition to potential claims on non-elemental risks where timing delays in insured or cedant reporting may mean losses could have occurred of which the Company was not made aware by the balance sheet date.